 Speaking of meals, here’s a peek at the food.

-It was always good enough and filled me up, but both David and I were surprised by the lack of fresh seafood.
+It was good enough and filled me up most of the time, but both David and I were surprised by the lack of fresh seafood.
 We had mahi-mahi one night that had been previously frozen and other nights were chicken and pork.
 Being surrounded by the sea, we were hoping for fresh fish.

 There were preference forms we filled out ahead of time, but I’m not sure how much attention they paid to them.
-Luckily David and I aren’t picky eaters and enjoyed what we were served.
+Luckily David and I aren’t picky eaters and did fine with what we were served.

 We opted with a boat with air conditioning.
 I thought it would be nice to have as an option in case it rained and we had to close the hatches.
 (Usually the hatches are opened at night and you get a wonderful cool breeze!).

 Because of the preferences of some of the other guests aboard, the AC always ran at night and the generator vibrated the boat all night long.
-Live and learn!

 What David and I were most looking forward to was the sailing.

 We LOVED it.
 I asked an obnoxious amount of questions and soaked up every detail I could find.
 From hooking the mooring balls to reefing and tacking to gybing, I get it now.
 To accommodate for the guests that preferred to not have the rocking motion and due to calm winds, we didn’t actually get to sail all that much, maybe a few hours over the entire week.
 Every other time we motored to the next destination.
 Again, another lesson learned that we would do differently next time.

 The islands, though, are simply breathtaking.
-It was nice having a captain that knew al the good spots to go and how early we needed to get there to snag a mooring ball.
+It was nice having a captain that knew all the good spots to go and how early we needed to get there to snag a mooring ball.
 He was friendly and often followed us ashore to snap pictures for us.
-Captain Reon was great!
+Captain Reon was fabulous!

 I think I touched on all your questions, but let me wrap things up in a pretty little bow.

 Did I enjoy myself?
 Absolutely.
-It’s hard to put me anywhere though where I won’t look for the good, especially while in the islands mon!
+It’s hard to put me anywhere though where I won’t look for the good, especially while in the islands!

-If you are interested in doing a similar vacation (as I know some of you mentioned), please email me (email@example.com) and I’d be happy to answer any questions and give you more details.
-There are a lot of options available if you desire a little more comfort at sea
+If you are interested in doing a similar vacation (as I know some of you mentioned), please email me and I’d be happy to answer any questions and give you more details.
+There are a lot of options available if you desire a little more comfort at sea.